kishor-kashid/mattermost/mattermost-prd.md

 The Mattermost AI Productivity Suite addresses these challenges through four integrated **native features** added directly to the Mattermost core:

 1. **AI Message Summarization** - Intelligent summaries of threads and channels
-2. **Channel Analytics Dashboard** - Visual insights into communication patterns
+2. **Link & Article Summarizer** - AI-generated summaries of shared URLs and articles
 3. **Action Item Extractor** - Automatic detection and tracking of tasks and commitments
 4. **Message Formatting Assistant** - AI-powered message improvement and formatting